m-atharkhan/demi/docs/testing/TEST_SUITE_SUMMARY.md

 ## Overview

-Successfully created a comprehensive test suite for the DemiEngine assembler using the new in-assembly test framework with `#test` and `#assert` directives.
+Successfully created a comprehensive test suite for the DemiEngine assembler using the new in-assembly test framework with `.test` and `.assert` directives.

 ## Test Statistics